 Removal of organic compounds by distillation can vary depending on chemical properties of the contaminant.
-Certain pesticides, volatile solvents, and volatile organic compounds (VOCs) such as benzene and toluene with boiling points close to or below that of water will vaporize along with the water as it is boiled in the distiller.
+Certain pesticides, volatile solvents, and volatile organic compounds (VOCs), such as benzene and toluene, with boiling points close to or below that of water will vaporize along with the water as it is boiled in the distiller.
 Such compounds will not be completely removed unless another process is used prior to condensation.
-See the section in this guide on treatment principles for further discussion of ways distillers may remove VOCs.
+See the section in this NebGuide on treatment principles for further discussion of ways distillers may remove VOCs.

 The boiling process during distillation generally inactivates microorganisms.
 However, if the distiller is idle for an extended period, bacteria can be reintroduced from the outlet spigot and may recontaminate the water.

-Regardless of which water treatment system is considered, test the water first to determine what substances are present.
+Regardless of which water treatment system is considered, the water first should be tested to determine what substances are present.
 Public water systems routinely test for contaminants.
 Water utilities are required to publish Consumer Confidence Reports (CCRs), which inform consumers on the source of the water, contaminants present, potential health effects of those contaminants, and methods of treatment used by the utility.

 Depending on the population the utility serves, CCRs may be mailed, published in newspapers, or posted on the Internet, but copies can be obtained from the local water utility.
 Public supplies must conform to federal standards established by the Safe Drinking Water Act.
 If contaminants exceed the Maximum Contaminant Level (MCL), the water must be treated to correct the problem and/or another source of water suitable for drinking must be provided.

 In contrast, monitoring private water systems is the homeowner’s responsibility.
 Therefore, contamination is more likely to go undetected in a private water supply.
 Knowing what contaminants may be present should guide the testing, since it’s not economically feasible to test for all possible contaminants.
-Know what contaminants are present, their quantities, and reasons for removal (i.e., health risks, foul tastes or odors, etc.) prior to selecting treatment methods or equipment.
-Refer to NebGuide 907 Drinking Water Testing for Quality for testing information and to Extension Circular 703, Drinking Water Treatment: An Overview for further information on matching water problems to potential contaminants.
+It is essential to know what contaminants are present, their quantities, and reasons for removal (e.g., health risks, foul tastes or odors, etc.) prior to selecting treatment methods or equipment.
+Refer to the NebGuide Drinking Water Testing for Quality (G907) for testing information and to the Extension Circular Drinking Water Treatment: An Overview (EC703) for further information on matching water problems to potential contaminants.

 Another option is using a fractional column distiller.
 In this type of distiller, the VOCs are cooled and condensed in a separate section of the distiller than where the water is condensed.